michael-kricheldorf/flare-forecast.github.io-wiki/Gateway-Access.md

 Henrietta | FCRE Catwalk new | 10.10.100.8 | 10.10.200.8 | 172.16.100.1 | 172.16.100.2 | 10.10.101.3 |
 VD mgmt | Vahid's laptop | 10.10.100.9 | 10.10.200.9 | --- | --- | --- |
 RF mgmt | Renato's laptop | 10.10.100.10 | 10.10.200.10 | --- | --- | --- |

+Notes:
+* Evio overlay name is CIBR6
+* eno1 is the interface closest the power supply in the fitlet, and for field management via ssh from a laptop
+* tnc0 is the interface used for LoRa radio